mohamedahmadianzade/oxolo/README.md

 npm run migration:update
 ```

-Note : There should be a database with name Oxolo in database. the migration process does not include the creation database in this version!
+Note : There should be a database with name oxoloDB in database. the migration process does not include the creation database in this version!

 ```bash
 # development